 - Ride Height Track: Typically 104mm measured from ground to battery

-Track Damper settings (clicks from full stiff – higher number is softer)
+Low Grip / Technical Track Damper Settings (clicks from full stiff –

 - Front Compression: 9